andrelkj/andrelkj/README.md

 ---

 Thanks for visiting my profile!
-Feel free to explore my repositories and reach out if you'd like to collaborate.
+Please feel free to explore my repositories and let me know if you'd like to collaborate.